TOMFAW

 S: Toss the underwear.
 Donate dress.
 Can give the other girl back the black thing.
 Never seen it in my life.

-R: Sends another picuture of Sarah’s clothes.
+R: Sends another picture of Sarah’s clothes.

 S: That’s so cute maybe the owner of the black jacket wants it.
 Ask her if she wants those too